Alaska Fisheries Sonar

 Imaging Sonars

-ARIS - The latest generation of DIDSON technology, known as ARIS (Adaptive Resolution Imaging Sonar), was first tested in Alaska in 2012.
-ARIS provides more flexibility than its predecessor by allowing the user to vary a wider number of parameter settings.
-Depending on need, this can enable improved image resolution and finer control over the range covered during sampling.
-ARIS is currently being used in several Alaskan rivers for both counting and sizing salmon.
+ARIS — The latest generation of imaging sonar technology, known as ARIS (Adaptive Resolution Imaging Sonar), was first tested in Alaska in 2012.
+ARIS provides more flexibility than its predecessor by allowing the user to vary a wider number of settings.
+Depending on need, this can enable improved image resolution and finer control over the range covered during sampling including precise detection and fish length measurement.
+ARIS is currently being used in several Alaskan rivers for counting, measuring, and even speciating salmon in rivers where Chinook salmon are larger than other species.

 Sonar Images

 Counting fish using DIDSON and ARIS is similar to counting fish from a counting tower.
 A technician in a counting tower watches and counts fish swimming in the water below, while a technician watching DIDSON or ARIS video counts images of swimming fish.
 But unlike a technician counting fish from a tower, a technician counting DIDSON and ARIS fish images can slow down, replay and even stop the video if they are fatigued or lose their place.
+Additionally, fish can be marked for counts and lengths allowing independent review by other staff.
 Imaging sonars can produce high-resolution video images of fish, in part because it uses high-frequency sound waves that enable it to detect the entire surface of the fish.
-DIDSON was the first inriver sonar to be able to do this.
 Using DIDSON or ARIS, technicians can better distinguish between fish that are swimming side-by-side or head-to-tail and determine which direction fish are swimming.
 Knowing the direction in which fish are traveling is important in rivers where fish tend to mill.
-Scroll to the bottom of this page to see examples of DIDSON images.
+Scroll to the bottom of this page to see screenshot examples of imaging sonar.

 Multi-beam